I ran across Easy 1Up and decided to do a review about their service.

 The way you would get paid is by the arrangement you would make with the prospects you encounter.

 If someone were to join, they would be able to pay you in whatever mechanism you agree upon.
-I feel that can be a bit scary.
+I feel that it can be a bit scary.

 From my understanding, PayPal doesn’t allow payments like the way E1U presents its business model to make payments.